-An SGI ICE X system includes at least two VLANs, one head VLAN and one or more rack VLANs.
+An SGI ICE X system includes at least two VLANs: one head VLAN and one or more rack VLANs.
 There is one rack VLAN for each rack in the system.
+The VLAN configuration file is /opt/sgi/lib/discover-ice-backend.

-Figure B-1 on page 138 shows an SGI ICE X system with three VLANs.
+Figure B-1 on page 164 shows an SGI ICE X system with three VLANs.